Uwe Schmidt: 2009–present

 A second Winterreise exhibition was held in Frankfurt (Germany) in October 2011 as well as the Winterreise soundtrack was released in May 2012 through Raster-Noton. atom-tm.com was launched in July 2012 and serves as Atom™'s official news platform and archive.
 As a result of the Winterreise release, Atom™ received an invitation from Richie Hawtin to play an ambient set at his club in Ibiza.
 The invitation was accepted and the then entitled Alpha txt ambient set created, which was then again performed, opening the Labyrinth festival in September the same year.
 An initially abandoned album, which in 2005 carried the working title Hard Disc Rock (as a self-reference to the 1997 Atom™ title with the same name), resurfaced as HD, after some of the unfinished tracks raised interest at the Raster-Noton label.
 The album was finished during the second half of 2012, and mixed down during January 2013.
 The release of HD was then scheduled for March 2013.
 In the middle of the HD production, the terrible news of Pete Namlook's sudden death reach Schmidt.
 Months later, as a practical consequence of Namlook's passing away, the Rather Interesting label, which both Pete and Atom ran together since 1994, was shut down forever.
 Early 2013 sees Atom™ playing various live shows, such as the double opening feature at Berlin's CTM.13, where he first performs Bauteile with colleague Marc Behrens, and later on, together with Material Object, plays a three-hour Alpha txt set.
 Extensive promotional activities for HD, which, amongst other results, bring Atom™ on the front page of Germany's De:bug magazine and the preparation for the HD and Ground Loop live sets keep Atom™ busy during the first couple of months of 2013.

+In July 2024, he was criticised for headlining the Outline festival in Russia during the country's war against Ukraine.
+He argued that the criticism was a "smear campaign" against him.
+Ukrainian activist Maya Baklanova countered that "All western artists who perform there are normalising the war and the Russian regime".